MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-build-report.md

 ---
 title: Data warehouse tutorial - build a report
-description: In this fourth tutorial step, learn how to build a report with the data you ingested into your warehouse in the last step. ms.reviewer: wiassaf ms.author: scbradl
+description: In this tutorial step, learn how to build a report in the Data Hub with the data you ingested into your warehouse in the last step. ms.reviewer: wiassaf ms.author: scbradl
 author: bradleyschacht